Blog

 Physical, Occupational, and Speech Therapy

-Therapy services at home are frequently authorized under HealthComp plans when a patient cannot safely travel to an outpatient therapy facility.
-In-home therapy accelerates recovery in a real-world environment, helping patients regain function in the actual space where they live — their kitchen, their bathroom, their bedroom.
+Therapy services at home are frequently authorized under HealthComp plans when a patient cannot safely travel to an outpatient facility.
+In-home therapy accelerates recovery in a real-world environment — helping patients regain function in their kitchen, bathroom, and bedroom.
+Patients stepping down from Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center often benefit from continued therapy at home after their post-acute stay ends.

 Personal Care and Activities of Daily Living